ChristianSarran/AskScienceAnalysis/README.md

 Ocean Research AMA                            1 posts ...
 </pre>
-The majority of posts however can be see in these top flairs
+The majority of posts however can be see in these top flairs in the pie chart on the right